Live classes for preschool through grade 10

 The Core Knowledge Sequence explicitly addresses important grade level skills in various subjects—for example, in language arts, decoding, handwriting, spelling, and written composition; in geography, spatial sense; or in math, estimating sums and differences, or converting common fractions to decimals and place value.
 Students are often assigned grade level projects in math, science, and social studies.

-In grades K-2, the Core Knowledge Sequence introduces topics typically associated with later grades, such as the study of ancient Egypt, environmental awareness, or electricity.
+In grade 2, the Core Knowledge Sequence introduces topics typically associated with later grades, such as the study of ancient Egypt, environmental awareness, or electricity.
 Much of the knowledge of these topics can be conveyed through reading appropriate texts aloud, followed by discussion and activities.
 Helping young children develop the ability to listen to and understand read-aloud texts is integral to the development of literacy.
 As an extension, we pair read aloud with writing and project based activities to reinforce learning and comprehension in a given topic.
 Students in this grade typically write journals, reports, and conduct research projects.

 Islamic Studies classes teach students about the fundamental principles of belief in the oneness of Allah.
 Students learn about who Allah is and their environment in context to Him.
 The Nurture Islam series created by our very own Islamic Studies teacher Umm Maimoonah is used for instruction and curriculum.
 The program is overseen by Ustaadh Mustafa George.
 Classes are hands-on, engaging, and age appropriate.
 Classes meet 2 times a week.

 Quran classes meet 5 times a week and focus on Qaidah, Tajweed and Hifd.
 Students receive placement test at the beginning of the year in order to be assigned to the appropriate class based on their ability.
 Qaidah Al Noraniyah is currently the materials used for classes.
+Our leveled Arabic classes use the Al Arabiyyah Bayna Yadyk series for Arabic classes which meet 2 times a week and focus on reading, writing, and basic conversational skills.
+Students receive placement test at the beginning of the year in order to be assigned to the appropriate class based on their ability.
+Students who are advanced can test for eligibility in our Hifdh program.

 Empty space, drag to resize